 \subsection{One-Sample and Two-Sample Network Tests}

-Moving beyond individual vertices, network-level tests can be designed to determine whether the network itself or its expected adjacency matrix exhibits certain properties.
-For low-rank networks, one important goodness-of-fit test is to consider the null hypothesis
+Network-level tests can be designed to determine whether the network itself or its expected adjacency matrix exhibits certain properties.
+For low-rank SBM networks, one natural goodness-of-fit consideration is the null hypothesis

-for a fixed integer $d_{0}$, against the alternative $H_A: \mathrm{Rank}(B) > d_0$.
-The asymptotic normality results presented in \cref{sec:asymp_norm} all require that $\mathrm{Rank}(B) = d$ is known and fixed and that one can estimate $d$ consistently using, for example, universal singular value thresholding or the method proposed in \citet{zhu_automatic_2006} or \citet{yang_simultaneous_2021}, but consistent estimation alone does not yield a high-confidence estimation guarantee.
-In \citet{han_universal_2019}, the authors propose a test statistic for the rank of the matrix of interest under generic noise model assumptions that include stochastic blockmodels.
-Similar to \citet{fan_simple_2022}, the limiting distribution of their test statistic is closely related to the asymptotics considered in \citet{fan_asymptotic_2020} which further emphasizes the need for deriving limit theory for graph embeddings to study test statistics.
-Their test statistic is motivated by the following idea.
-Suppose the underlying matrix $P$ is known.
-Then, the matrix $E \coloneqq A - \E[A]$ is mean-zero and satisfies a central limit theorem after summing over and appropriately normalizing its independent entries.
-If self-edges are permitted, then the diagonals of $E$ would constitute $n$ independent random draws from a centered Bernoulli distribution, and therefore a rescaled test statistic using the diagonal entries of $E$ would yield asymptotic normality.
-In practice one does not observe the matrix $P$ so it needs to be estimated.
-In \citet{han_universal_2019}, the authors propose taking the truncated eigendecomposition of $A$ and estimating $E$ as the residual.
+for a fixed positive integer $d_{0}$, against the alternative $H_A: \operatorname{rank}(B) > d_0$.
+The asymptotic normality results presented in \cref{sec:asymp_norm} all require that $\operatorname{rank}(B) = d$ is known and fixed (or can be consistently estimated). \citet{han_universal_2023}, proposes a test statistic for the rank of the matrix of interest under generic noise model assumptions that include stochastic blockmodels.
+Similar to \citet{fan_simple_2022}, the limiting distribution of the test statistic is closely related to the asymptotics considered in \citet{fan_asymptotic_2022} which further emphasizes the need for deriving limit theory for graph embeddings to study test statistics.
+Their test statistic is motivated as follows.
+If the underlying matrix $P$ is known, then, the matrix $E \coloneqq A - \E[A]$ is mean zero and has independent entries.
+If self-edges are permitted, then the diagonals of $E$ constitute $n$ independent random draws from a centered Bernoulli distribution, and therefore a rescaled test statistic using the diagonal entries of $E$ would yield asymptotic normality.
+In practice, one does not observe the matrix $P$ so it needs to be estimated. \citet{han_universal_2023} proposes taking the truncated eigendecomposition of $A$ and estimating $E$ as the residual.
 More specifically, define